hwdsl2/setup-ipsec-vpn/azure/README.md

 *Read this in other languages: [English](README.md), [简体中文](README-zh.md).*

-This template will create a fully working VPN server on the Microsoft Azure Cloud (<a href="https://azure.microsoft.com/en-us/pricing/details/virtual-machines/" target="_blank">pricing details</a>).
+This template will create a fully working VPN server on the Microsoft Azure Cloud ([pricing details](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/)).

 Customizable with the following options: